 - Water – nothing

-Total cost – $3.25 – less than $4 to feed my family of 6.
+Total cost – $4.00 – so more or less about $4 to feed my family of 6.
 Now my kids are starting to get bigger and we scraped the crock pot clean.
 I’ll probably need to make this 50% more next time to feed these hungry kiddos.

 - Place the chicken and veggies in the crock pot.